 Our self-serve plant stand is now open!
 Please stop by and take a look at some of our inventory or come by one of the local markets we're attending this season!

-Also called Rose, Red, or Marsh Milkweed, this species has a lovely vanilla scent and is deer-resistant.
-It thrives in wet soils but will tolerate average oils as well.
+Also called Swamp, Red, or Marsh Milkweed (we like “rose” better!), this species has a lovely vanilla scent and is deer-resistant.
+It thrives in wet soils but grows in average soils as well.
 The flowers are a favorite of various butterfly species, including monarchs and swallowtails.
 It is one of many native milkweed species that monarch butterfly larvae use as a source of food.
 The milkweed contains a toxic compound that once consumed makes the butterfly unpalatable to predators throughout its lifecycle.
 Milkweeds like this species also have medicinal applications and have been used in salves and infusions for various applications.
 However, they should be prepared with caution due to the plants inherent toxicity.

-Plants are currently provided in gallon-sized plastic pots donated to our nursery by community members (size varies, especially at the farmstand!)
+Plants are currently provided in recycled plastic pots donated to our nursery by community members (size varies, especially at the farmstand!)

 Host Plants, Medicinal, Pollinator Favorites

 |Type of Plant||